 Some degree of ambiguity exists about what a housing authority really is.
 Some respondents identified a "housing authority" as the agency that provides help in finding housing for low-income people, while others defined it as a set of counselors that help a person find resources, with no mention of low-income housing.
 Some Section 8 tenant-based respondents described the housing authority as the entity with authority over their housing and the supplier of the "Section 8 voucher."
-Other respondents described the housing authority as a company that managed the rent, however, while others understood the housing authority to be the government or HUD.
+Other respondents described the housing authority as subsidized affordable housing or "a place that pays your rent when you are low income."
+Some described the housing authority as a company that managed the rent, however, while others understood the housing authority to be the government or HUD.